rdkcentral/Thunder/docs/plugin/lifecycle.md

 ```

 !!! warning
 	To enable `HIBERNATE_CHECKPOINTLIB`, you must have the `Memcr` library available in your project.
+[Link to Memcr lib](https://github.com/LibertyGlobal/memcr).
 Make sure the library is correctly installed and that CMake can find it using the find_package command.

 ## Unavailable Plugins